dnsimple/dnsimple-support/content/articles/ssl-certificates-types.markdown

 ## Multi-Domain SSL Certificates

-Multi-domains SSL certificates protects different domains with a single certificate.
+Multi-domain SSL certificates protect different domains with a single certificate.

 You can normally secure a combination of different subdomains from different domains.

 <info>
-DNSimple currently doesn't provide multi-domain certificates.
+DNSimple does not currently provide multi-domain certificates.
 </info>